Campaign of the Month: October 2017

 Who’s the GM and what players is the game looking for?

-B&B has been around since 2015 and produced thousands of pages of text logs.
+B&B has been around for over half a decade and produced thousands of pages of text logs.
 Our chronicle is geared towards fixative nerds who seek to emulate series like A Song of Ice and Fire and Malazan Book of the Fallen in depth and complexity.
 All of the PCs have grown and evolved over years-long story arcs and made big impacts upon the setting.
 Everyone involved has put a lot of blood and sweat into the chronicle, and we’re looking for new people who share our level of passion, enthusiasm, and desire to get involved with something for the long haul.
-The chronicle could last for another five years or more: I currently don’t have any idea when it’s going to end.
+The chronicle could last for another five years or more: I have no plans to end it anytime soon.

 No character in this setting is too big to fall.
 If PCs diablerize the setting’s elders, go them.
 By that same token, PCs aren’t too big to fall either.
 The GM is your cheerleader and roots for your character’s success, but will not cheat PCs out of victories by sparing them from defeats.
 Multiple PCs have died and/or suffered horrible fates in this game.
-They have also achieved big victories not all GMs may have been willing to let them.
+They have also changed the setting in big ways that not all GMs may have been willing to let them.
 I firmly believe the possibility of real failure makes success all the more sweet.

-The medium is Discord.
-The game is played via text, so the experience is more like writing a novel together than conventional tabletop play.
+Blood & Bourbon is played over Discord via text.
+The experience is more like writing a novel together than conventional tabletop play.
 There are no scheduled session times: we’re all adults with busy lives and scheduling 5-hour weekly blocks would be tough.
 Players post in their chat rooms when convenient and the GM responds when convenient.
 If we’re both online at the same time, we effectively have spontaneous mini-sessions that can last anywhere from several minutes to several hours.
-I’ve personally come to prefer this format over traditional scheduled sessions, as we get to play whenever we want.
+I’ve come to prefer this format over traditional scheduled sessions, as we get to play whenever we want.

 The party is not a party.
-Your PCs do not belong to the same coterie, but will cross paths with one another, sometimes as friends and other times as foes.
+Your PCs do not belong to the same coterie, but will cross paths with one another over the course of the game, sometimes as friends and other times as foes.
 PvP is allowed but not compelled: it’s up to PCs how they interact with each other.
 If your PC belongs to a coterie (recommended—neonates need allies), your coterie-mates will be NPCs.

-The game system is a slimmed-down version of the V5 rules, with many of the more prolix mechanics removed, and some other mechanics added from Urban Shadows, Chronicles of Darkness, and my own imagination.
+The chronicle’s game system is a slimmed-down homebrew system based off the V5 and Storytelling System rules, with many of the more prolix mechanics removed, and some other mechanics added from other sources that struck the GM’s fancy, as well as his own imagination.
 I enjoy mechanics design and regularly tinker with rules, but prefer them to be unobtrusive during play and to take up a minimum of everyone’s time.

 Do I need to get up to speed on anything before playing?